-The project would deploy sanitary procedures at all steps of the SWM value chain thus ensuring cleanliness and hygiene, thus reducing health related risks to the staff/casual labor.
-Currently, the rural wards are not covered for waste collection.
-Also, many waste generators (such as households, commercial units, industries, institutions and hospitals) in urban wards are not included in waste collection process.
-The un-serviced waste generators are expected to resort to illegal burning/unsafe disposal of waste in illegal pits.
+The Project would deploy sanitary procedures at all steps of the SWM value chain thus ensuring cleanliness and hygiene, thereby reducing health related risks to the staff/casual labor.
+In many wards, many waste generators (such as households, commercial units, industries and institutions) are not included in the waste collection.
+These un-serviced waste generators are expected to resort to illegal burning/ unsafe disposal of waste in illegal pits.
 Also, the uncollected waste gets piled up leading to stench and posing health and environmental hazards to the community at large.

-The proposed Project aims at increasing waste collection rates and improving the environmental conditions in the city.
+The proposed Project aims at increasing waste collection rates improving environmental conditions in the city.